15 Network Models and Connectivity

 Acknowledgements:

-This model document describes a procedure for quantifying benefits associated with removal of organism movement barriers within a watershed (e.g., dam removal, culvert repair, fish ladder installation) or impacts of barrier addition (e.g., dam construction, weir installation).
-The model focuses on upstream movement of migratory organisms such as fish and is intended for application at the watershed-scale.The algorithm is based on four primary components: habitat quantity upstream of a dam, habitat quality upstream of a dam, the passability of a structure for a given organism, and the shape/topology of the watershed.
-This algorithm combines these data to estimate quality-weighted, accessible habitat at the watershed scale.
+This module showcases a tool that quantifies benefits associated with the addition or removal of barriers that alter organism movement within a watershed (e.g., dam removal, culvert repair, fish ladder installation).
+The model focuses on upstream movement of migratory animals such as fish and applies to the watershed-scale.The algorithm is based on four primary components: habitat quantity upstream of a dam, habitat quality upstream of a dam, the passability of a structure for a given organism, and the shape/topology of the watershed.
+The tool combines these data to estimate quality-weighted, accessible habitat at the watershed scale.

 Water resources and transportation infrastructure such as dams and culverts provide countless socio-economic benefits; however, this infrastructure can also disconnect the movement of organisms, sediment, and water through river ecosystems (Pringle 2001).
 Trade-offs associated with these competing costs and benefits occur globally, with applications in barrier addition (e.g., dam and road construction), reengineering (e.g., culvert repair, fish ladder installation), and removal (e.g., dam removal and aging infrastructure).
 Nationwide, millions of barriers inhibit the movement of aquatic organisms, and barrier removal and repair have emerged as key techniques for river restoration.
 As of 2016, over 1,200 dams have been removed nationwide (Bellmore et al. 2016) as well as countless road-stream crossings repaired to facilitate movement (Januchowski-Hartley et al. 2013).